The Best 17 foods for people living with diabetes

 2- Fiber Content

 Fiber is an essential nutrient that can help slow down the absorption of carbohydrates, causing a decrease in fluctuations in blood sugar levels.
-In addition to making you feel content for longer, foods high in fiber help you feel fuller with less food. which can aid in weight management.
+Besides making you feel content for longer, foods high in fiber help you feel fuller with less food.
+Which can aid in weight management.
 When selecting diabetes-friendly foods, it’s essential to choose foods that are high in fiber.
 Some examples of high-fiber foods include whole grains, fruits, vegetables, beans, and legumes.

 3- Nutrient Density

-A food is said to be “nutrient-dense” if it contains a lot of healthy micronutrients.
+Food is said to be “nutrient dense” if it contains a lot of healthy micronutrients.
 Although low in calories.

 These foods provide the body with the nutrients it needs to function properly without contributing to weight gain.